5 Reasons why Medical Insurance is a Necessity, Not an Option

-There has been an exponential increase in the number of people getting exposed to life threatening diseases.
-How many of such diseases are covered by medical insurance?
+There has been an exponential increase in the number of people getting exposed to life-threatening diseases.
+How many such diseases are covered by medical insurance?
 The answer is most of them.
 One just needs to find the right medical insurance to cover them.

 It is advisable to get medical insurance early in life when the body is healthy and fit.
 It would help you get higher health coverage at a more competitive premium.

 5. You can avail of income tax benefits.

 Yes, medical insurance can double as an investment instrument and help save tax.
 The premium amount paid for medical insurance is eligible for tax deductions under section 80D of the Income Tax Act.